-The first time you ride an e bike we can guarantee that your first hill climb will leave you grinning from ear to ear.
+The first time you ride an e-bike we can guarantee that your first hill climb will leave you grinning from ear to ear.
 That's because you're getting help from an electric drive system.

 A 'Mid Drive' system is where the motor is in the middle of the ebike and integrated with the cranks.
-A 'Hub Drive' system is where the motor is in wheel, replacing the hub.
+Like the Bosch one pictured below.

 As a general rule Mid Drive motors (or Crank drive motors as they are sometimes referred to) are more efficient than their hub drive counterparts.
 Therefore you tend to get a much bigger range from your battery.

 Mid-drive motors also generate more torque.
 This is what helps hill climbing.
 When combined with the gearing on your bike, it means they are generally able to climb steeper hills.